 Parsley is rich in other important nutrients that address a number of nutritional deficiencies that lead to hair loss or weak hair.
 Parsley has been traditionally used as a hair tonic to disinfect the scalp and control hair loss.
 It contains apigenin, an antioxidant flavonoid that controls hair fall through the regulation of TGF-beta1 gene.

 Puree a handful of parsley sprigs and add 100 ml of water to it.
 Apply this tonic to wet scalp, wrap your hair in a towel and allow it to sit for an hour.
 Wash it off with shampoo.
+And since you are using something new on your hair, do consult your dermatologist.

 33. Helps Maintain Natural Hair Color